swang1021/WDBC/README.md

 1. To run the code and replicate our results in the paper (2), first install and load R packages *rocbc*, *pROC*, *dplyr*, *MASS* and *emplik*.
 2. Load dataset 'wdbc.new'.
 3. Calculate **wdbc_auc**, which contains the estimates of AUCs for all biomarkers using complete data.
 4. **auc_vb_ci** is the main function to compute the CIs.
-It requires 5 arguments:
+It requires 4 arguments:
-   * *bmk*: An integer selected from 1 to 30.
+   * *bmk* : An integer selected from 1 to 30.
 It specifies the biomarkers considered in the study, in the paper we use bmk = 2, 5, 7.
-   * *k*: A numerical value that specifies the parameter used to control the missing proportion, in the paper we use k = 1 or -1.
+   * *k* : A numerical value that specifies the parameter used to control the missing proportion, in the paper we use k = 1 or -1.
-   * *a*: An integer selected from 1 to 30.
+   * *a* : An integer selected from 1 to 30.
 It specifies the biomarkers considered as covariate in the study, in the paper we use a = 6.
-   * *misv*: Boolean.
+   * *misv* : Boolean.
 It indicates if the verification model is misspecified.
 Default value is FALSE.
 5. To reproduce our results in the paper, use set.seed(123).
 6. The function returns a list that contains two integrated matrices: *CIs* shows estimated AUC using complete data, verification proportion, numbers of verified diseased and healthy subjects, 95% CIs computed from packages rocbc and pROC and 95% CIs computed using our proposed methods ( with FI, MSI, IPW and SPE estimators).
 The other matrix *CI_comp* shows their corresponding length and coverage (0 or 1).